How Much Does a Printer or Office Copy Machine Cost?

 What you don’t want is for a sales representative to come into your workplace with questions that you’re unprepared to answer.
-This isn’t good for you: You may over or under estimate your needs and end up with a copier that doesn’t fit your workplace.
-This isn’t good for the sales representative: they won’t be meeting your needs and could end up with a dissatisfied customer.
+You may over or underestimate your needs and end up with a copier that doesn’t fit your workplace.
+In turn, that salesperson won’t be meeting your needs and could end up with a dissatisfied customer.

-Use this as a guide so that you're prepared for a cost discussion.
+We invite you to use this page as a guide to prepare for a cost discussion.

 Keep in mind that pricing is subject to variables like whether you lease or buy, what kind of a lease rate you get, which accessories are added and whether you have service and toner costs included in your contract.
 All of these variables are discussed below.